GRP Estuary Cruiser

 The best small yacht in the world

 I had my boat sketched out in my mind.
 Trailable, demountable, 25ft length, manoeuvrable, shallow draft, inboard diesel and I added ‘full cruiser’ to carry the full cruising load for two adults and two children.
-I have called it the Westerly Centaur of trimarans: a solid performer, well respected and a secure sailing craft.
+I have called it the Westerly Centaur-of-trimarans: a solid performer, well respected and a secure sailing craft.
 I recently found this image of the Centaur on the internet under the heading of: The best small yacht in the world. on Dylan White's KTL website.
 He says '26ft and 4 tonnes.
 Small enough to single-hand and big enough to take the rough stuff.
 A Centaur could handle almost anything the British weather could throw at it.
 The space below is genius.'.
-At the time that I was planning my boat I wanted it to be, 'The finest estuary cruiser in the world.'
-My boat may not be everyone’s choice, especially trimariners, but it had merits for what I wanted it to do, sailing the East Coast rivers and possibly, possibly, going ‘elsewhere’.
+At the time that I was planning my boat I wanted it to be, 'The finest estuary cruiser in the world'.
+My boat may not be everyone’s choice, especially some trimariners, but it had merits for what I wanted it to do, sailing the East Coast rivers and possibly, possibly, going ‘elsewhere’.
 All that now remained was to work out the details of the hulls, crossbeams, cabins, accommodation, cockpit, engine, rudder, boards, fixtures, rig, sails and equipment.
 Actually, I haven't yet seen anything that I would prefer, that covers all the functions as well as she does - for me, so maybe I wasn't too far short of my ambitions?

 I am about to relate the choices I made in the boat's construction in the hope that something that I say may be of use to you the reader.
 I do not expect that anyone will build a boat exactly like this, but some aspects of the construction may be useful.
 The boat was made on a flat table, as described on this website.